-- Program 15 SPSS program to create wide longitudinal files. - Program 16 Stata program to create wide longitudinal files. - Program 17 R program to create wide longitudinal files.
+- Program 14 SAS program to create wide longitudinal files. - Program 15 SPSS program to create wide longitudinal files. - Program 16 Stata program to create wide longitudinal files. - Program 17 R program to create wide longitudinal files.

-The longitudinal weights on the enumerated person file and the responding person file are for the full balanced panel of respondents and enumerated persons from wave 1 (i.e., across the first two, three, ... seventeen waves).
-If you are constructing a balanced panel with different specifications, you should find a suitable weight in the longitudinal weights file.
+The longitudinal weights on the enumerated person file and the responding person file are for the full balanced panel of respondents and enumerated persons from wave 1 (i.e., across the first two, three, ... waves).
+If you are constructing a balanced panel with different specifications you should find a suitable weight in the longitudinal weights file.
 Out of scopes (deaths and moves overseas) are treated as acceptable outcomes, so these people have weights applied as well.